Business Education | Career Readiness | Customer Service

 The module test includes information found across all lessons in the module and is automatically graded through the digital system.

-In total, the Customer Service module has nine class hours’ worth of curriculum content to help teach the customer service skills.
+In total, the Customer Service module has 20 class hours’ worth of curriculum content to help teach the customer service skills.

 Overall this resource is a great addition to any course that needs to cover customer service because the context is based on experiences your students face in their everyday lives.